 2. Note Redemption.
 Interest and principal payments on all of LCEF's Notes are made primarily from the amounts received from the principal and interest payments on its outstanding loans.
-LCEF's past experience has been that Investors have renewed or reinvested more than 80% of the amounts invested in LCEF Notes at maturity.
+During the past five fiscal years, LCEF's experience has been that Investors have renewed or reinvested more than 80% of the amounts invested in LCEF Notes at maturity.
 If future repayment demands exceed the historical average, LCEF may have to rely on other sources of funds.
 The need to utilize such alternative funds to meet principal payments on outstanding Notes payable over an extended period could affect LCEF's financial condition.